 Halifax Harriers have had some very good fell runners in the past and now are building a very special group of runners who want to compete on the fells at the highest level, as well as encouraging those who just want to enjoy the running without any competitive pressures.

 As a club, we organise the biggest fell running event in the country: The Calderdale Way Relay, which takes place in May .
 It's a favourite event for many of the country's top fell runners and a very important race for the club in terms of prestige and fund raising.

 We also host the Norland Moor race and Ogden Midsummer Madness.

-The Halifax Harriers Fell League is open to junior and senior runners, and details of qualifying races can be found on the Junior and Senior fell racing pages.
+We have the Halifax Harriers Fell League: open to junior and senior runners, and details of qualifying races can be found on the Junior and Senior fell racing pages.
 Details of races can be found on the FRA website and we advise all our fell runners to join the excellent FRA, which provides you with the FRA Handbook detailing all races, and the superb Fellrunner Magazine.

 In addition we run an annual Fell League for senior Halifax Harriers members regularly competing in fell running competitions.